rabbitmq/cluster-operator/docs/examples/production-ready/README.md

 ```

 This example is a good starting point for a production RabbitMQ deployment and it may not be suitable for **your use-case**.
-We needed a RabbitMQ cluster that can sustain 1 billion persistent messages per day at 8kB payload and a replication factor of three using [quorum queues](https://www.rabbitmq.com/quorum-queues.html).
+This RabbitMQ cluster can sustain 1 billion persistent messages per day at 8kB payload and a replication factor of three using [quorum queues](https://www.rabbitmq.com/quorum-queues.html).
 The rest of the workload details are outlined in this [monthly cost savings calculator](https://rabbitmq.com/tanzu#calculator).

 While a RabbitMQ cluster with sufficient resources is important for production, it is equally important for your applications to use RabbitMQ correctly.